Transportation Economic Trends

-In 2018 transportation (for-hire, in-house, and household) contributed $1,240.8 billion to an enhanced U.S. gross domestic product (GDP) of $20.9 trillion—as measured by the Bureau of Transportation Statistics' Transportation Satellite Accounts.
+- In 2021, transportation (for-hire, in-house, and household) contributed $1.3 trillion (5.6%) to an enhanced U.S. GDP of $23.7 trillion—as measured by the Bureau of Transportation Statistics' (BTS) Transportation Satellite Accounts (TSAs).

-- Household transportation, measured by the depreciation cost associated with households owning motor vehicles, contributed $348.5 billion—the second largest contribution to GDP.
+- Household transportation, measured by the depreciation cost associated with households owning motor vehicles, contributed the largest amount, at $411.5 billion.

 Contribution of Transportation Services to the Economy and Transportation Satellite Accounts

 - the contribution of transportation to the economy, and

 - the use of transportation by industries or sectors.

 In-house Transportation and Household Transportation

 - Gross domestic product attributed to the demand for transportation (alternative measure of transportation's contribution to the economy)

 - Use of transportation services by industries (transportation's indirect contribution to the economy)